-July 2012: Iran's Islamic Revolutionary Guard Corps (IRGC) reportedly fires tens of short- and medium-range missiles during the "Great Prophet 7" war games, including the Shahab 1, 2, and 3, as well as the Fateh, Qiyam (Qiam), Tondar, Khalij Fars, and Zelzal.
+July 2012: The IRGC reportedly fires tens of short- and medium-range missiles during the "Great Prophet 7" war games, including the Shahab 1, 2, and 3, as well as the Fateh, Qiyam (Qiam), Tondar, Khalij Fars, and Zelzal.

-July 2012: Pursuant to Executive Order 13382, the Treasury Department U.S. Department of the Treasury imposes financial sanctions on entities linked to Iran'’s ballistic missile program, including,: Electronic Components Industries Co.
+July 2012: Pursuant to Executive Order 13382, the Treasury Department imposes financial sanctions on entities linked to Iran'’s ballistic missile program, including,: Electronic Components Industries Co.
 (ECI), Information Systems Iran (ISIRAN), Advanced Information and Communication Technology Center, Digital Media Lab DML, Value-Added Services Laboratory (VASL), Ministry of Defense Logistics Export (MODLEX), International General Resourcing FZE, and Malek Ashtar University.
-Three individuals arewere also sanctioned, including: IRGC Navy Commander Ali Fadavi, Daniel Frosch, and Hamid Reza Rabiee.
+Three individuals are also sanctioned, including: IRGC Navy Commander Ali Fadavi, Daniel Frosch, and Hamid Reza Rabiee.

 August 2012: Iran's Aerospace Industries Organization (AIO) reportedly test-fires a fourth generation Fateh-110 ballistic missile.
 The Fatah-110 is a solid fuel missile with a range of 300 km.